kdedvukaj/kdedvukaj/README.md

+# Hi there my name is Kristijan Dedvukaj!

--Ambitious, creative and sociable person, with strong problem-solving skills.
+#### Ambitious, creative and sociable person, with strong problem-solving skills.
 Looking for an opportunity that will allow me to pursue a career as a Web Developer and   learn some new experiences in the field of web programming.
-- 👀 I’m interested in Frontend Development
+- 👀 I’m interested in **Frontend Development**
-- 🌱 I’m currently learning Javascript and VueJs
+- 🌱 I’m currently learning **Javascript and VueJs**
+- 🙌 Always open to collaborate with digital content creators.
 - 📫 How to reach me via email kikoded60@gmail.com

 <!---